puppetlabs/lein-release-4digit-version/README.md

 or `change` if your project uses 3-digit version numbers.

-Note that the upstream `change` task supports levels `:major`, `:minor`, `:patch`, and `:release`;  This plugin adds a level `:build`, which maps to the 4th digit in the version string.
-If you do not specify a level when calling `release` or `change`, the default is `:patch` if your version number has 3 digits, and `:build` if your version number has 4 digits.
+Note that the upstream `change` task supports levels `:major`, `:minor`, `:patch`, `:qualifier`, and `:release`;  This plugin adds a level `:build`, which maps to the 4th digit in the version string.

+If you do not specify a level when calling `release` or `change`, the default is `:qualifier` if your version number has a qualifier.
+If your version number does not have a qualifier, the default is `:patch` if your version number has 3 digits, and `:build` if your version number has 4 digits.

 ## Usage